-While a couple en make-out res may be as easy to look away from as a solar eclipse or car wreck, most of us really don't care to see other people getting frisky (unless they're attractive AND we're in the privacy of our own homes or sex clubs).
-While other cultures are more averse to PDA (the Japanese think holding hands is weird and public kissing in India could get you the Richard Gere Treatment*), our schizophrenic stance on sexuality (damned Protestant pornography has made us all vestal voyeurs) makes the whole kaboodle conflicting and uncomfy.
+Unless you're into that sort of thing, most of us really don't care to see other people getting frisky (unless they're attractive AND we're in the privacy of our own homes or sex clubs).
+While other cultures are more averse to PDA (the Japanese think holding hands is weird and public kissing in India could get you the Richard Gere reatment*), our schizophrenic stance on sexuality (damned Protestant pornography has made us all vestal voyeurs) makes the whole kaboodle conflicting and uncomfy.

 Not for nothing, I don't mind a little bit of PDA.
 I've made out with someone in a bar before.
 It wasn't my proudest hour but I am sort of proud of it.
 The key to any public make out is being able to leave that place before things get out of (or IN) hand.
 The'res a need for a certain level of decorum.
 Here's the bare minimum:

 - Genitalia shall not be directly touched.
 Glancing contact is barely OK; minimize repetition.

 - Genitalia shall not be unfurled.
 That's indecent exposure (or mopery), brah, and could get you in jail.